joebowbeer/crossplane-function-pythonic/README.md

     ...
 ```
 The entire function-pythonic Composite class can be coded in the ConfigMap and
-the only the complete path is needed in the step configuration.
+only the complete Composite class path is needed in the step configuration.
 ```yaml
 apiVersion: v1
 kind: ConfigMap